-- Dependence graphs.
+- Analysis of dependence graphs.

-- Basic blocks and flow graphs.
+- Analysis of basic blocks and flow graphs.

-- Structure-preserving transformations.
+- Semantics-preserving transformations.

 - Algebraic transformations.

-- Peephole optimization.

 Dependence graphs

 Issues:

 - In an expression, assume its dependence graph is given. - We can evaluate this expression using any topological ordering. - There are many legal topological orderings. - Pick one to increase its efficiency.